ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-7-5-searching.rst

 .. activecode:: binSearchStrings
   :language: java
+  :autograde: unittest

   Demonstration of binary search with strings using compareTo.
+Click on the Code Lens button to step through the code.
   ~~~~
   public class BinSearchStrings
   {